Cell-Phone Inventor Touts Broadband Wireless

 In 1973 Martin Cooper, the inventor of the first portable handset, was the first person to make a call on a cell phone (from Motorola to arch-rival Bell.)
 Now he’s Chairman of ArrayComm, which has developed its iBurst Personal Broadband System based on adaptive array antenna technology.
 According to the company, iBurst allows mega-bit-per-second cellular bandwidth with much better efficiency than anything extant 3G systems can provide.
 In today’s exclusive WWJ interview, Cooper argues that 4G is already here; launches broadsides at carriers, engineers, and handset makers who have yet to fulfill the promise of wireless phones; and charges that, after “years of hype,” the industry has failed to deliver on 3G.
 He also relates his vision for the mobile space: “The Internet will engender thousands of different [mobile] applications.”
-This program is a WWJ Classic.
-Full Program Run-time 17:38
+This interview is a WWJ Classic.

 The thing that most impressed us about Cooper is that he’s not forgotten the joy of wireless communication and cares passionately about the consumer; his idealism seems irrepressible.
 Thirty-one years after the development of the first, one-kilogram-plus, Dyn-Tac mobile phone, carriers still drop calls – which Cooper sees as the industry forgetting its basic duty to provide functioning pipes (instead of building empires,) while complexity has replaced bulk as a problem for consumers.